HTTP-RPC/Kilo/README.md

 * `IllegalStateException` - HTTP 409 (conflict)
 * Any other exception - HTTP 500 (internal server error)

+Subclasses can override the `reportError()` method to perform custom error handling.

 ### Inter-Service Communication
 A reference to any service annotated with `jakarta.servlet.annotation.WebServlet` can be obtained via the `getInstance()` method of the `WebService` class.
 This can be useful when the implementation of one service depends on functionality provided by another service, for example.